HolsDuckett/bank-tech-test/README.md

 ACCOUNTED FOR:
 * User cannot withdraw more than the current balance, if so a message warns them of insufficient funds.
 * User can not print a statement if no transactions have been made.
-* A bank account is always initialized with a balance of 0.
+* A bank account is always initialised with a balance of 0.

 TO ADD:
 * Throw an error when no amount is added to a withdraw or deposit transaction
 * Throw an error when a negative number chose as an amount for the deposit transaction
-* Add an overdraft - where a customer is allowed to withdraw more than the balance *
+* Add an overdraft - where a customer is allowed to withdraw more than the balance